renovatebot/renovate/lib/modules/manager/regex/readme.md

-With the `regex` manager you can configure Renovate so it finds dependencies that are not detected by its built-in package managers.
+With the `regex` manager you can configure Renovate so it finds dependencies that are not detected by its other built-in package managers.

 The `regex` manager is unique in Renovate because: